GenomicDataInfrastructure/gdi-userportal-docs/content/docs/guides/LSAAI/Configure_LSAAI.md

 * ClientSecret
 * ClientId
-* Token endpoint
+* Token URL
-* Access endpoint
+* Authorization URL
-* Reply URL
+* Redirect URI

-Both the token endpoint and access point are derived from the IdP.
+Both the 'Token URL' and 'Authorization URL' are derived from the IdP.
 When registering a service, you acquire the clientId and secret.
-The reply URL, which remains constant, is provided by Keycloak:
+The 'Redirect URI', which remains constant, is provided by Keycloak:
 [https://{app_name_azure}.azurewebsites.net/auth/realms/master/broker/azuread/endpoint](https://{app_name_azure}.azurewebsites.net/auth/realms/master/broker/azuread/endpoint)

 Additionally, the corresponding configuration entails: